 North Carolina – High School to College & Careers

-Students must complete at least 22 units to earn a regular high school diploma.
-Students may choose to pursue a college or career path.
+Students must complete at least 22 units to earn a regular high school diploma, in addition to any local requirements.
+Students may choose to pursue a core or occupational preparatory diploma.

 |Subjects||Future Ready Core||Future Ready Occupational Core|